 Pause ineffective keywords

-Also, I think it’s important to consider assisted conversions due to the fact that with this rule you would be isolating keywords that are doing little to help those last click conversions, and then pausing them.
-A good thing to remember too is that if you know that certain keywords don’t really drive last click volume but play a crucial part in the top of the funnel, you should take that into consideration when pausing ineffective keywords.
+Another good thing to remember is the role of keywords in your account.
+If you know that certain keywords don’t really drive last click volume but play a crucial part in the top of the funnel, you should take that into consideration when pausing ineffective keywords.

 Receive emails for ineffective ads